nemonik/hands-on-DevOps/docs/markdown.md

 --

-Achieved through the repeated practices of Continuous Integration (CI) and Continuous Delivery (CD) often conflated into simply "CI/CD".
+Achieved through the repeated practices of Continuous Integration (CI) and Continuous Delivery (CD) often conflated into simply *CI/CD* or *CICD*.

 --